 Visalia is the first-ever Certified Autism Destination.
 Autistic visitors can travel with confidence knowing that we are prioritizing accessibility and inclusion as they enjoy travel to Visalia and the nearby Sequoia & Kings Canyon National Parks.
 We are more than just autism friendly, we are autism-certified, allowing Visalia to provide memorable experiences to our visitors with autism with the help of well-trained staff.

 Visalia operates seasonal shuttle service from Visalia hotels to Sequoia National Park.
 Each 16-passenger shuttle is wheelchair accessible, features comfortable seats, luggage space, and an informative video during the trip.
 Reservations are required.
-Shuttle passes include park entrance, as well as the unlimited shuttle service inside the park.
+In-park shuttle service provides transportation to all park highlights.

 Travelers to Visalia, California can experience the grandeur of the nearby Sequoia and Kings Canyon National Parks but also explore the region more deeply by participating in stewardship events hosted by local non-profit Sequoia Riverlands Trust.
 The organization teaches participants about the importance of protected lands and their native wildlife and plant species.
 Travelers put that knowledge into action with hands-on experiences that include working in the native plant nursery or helping to maintain trails and infrastructure.
 Travelers will meet fellow outdoor enthusiasts, enjoy spectacular views, learn more about the history of the San Joaquin Valley from seasoned naturalists and leave with a profound connection to the land.